 a.
 The City provides non-exclusive access to the City-owned Kenai Visitor and Cultural Center.
 Located at 402 Overland Street, the facility was constructed in 1992 and is approximately 9,340 square feet, including a 1,980-square-foot Cultural Exhibition Area, which houses the City’s permanent collection of natural history objects, archeological material, native artifacts, and contemporary art.
 The facility also includes a conference room, reception, boardroom, two offices, loading area, copy room, kitchen, storage, bathrooms, and basement.
 The Proposer may charge City-approved fees and rent for portions of the center upon written consent, as well as sell merchandise at the facility to defray costs associated with facility management.

 b.
 The City provides maintenance, grounds keeping, snow removal, security monitoring, and utilities (water, sewer, electrical, and natural gas) at no cost to the Proposer.
-The Proposer must keep the facility in a clean and sanitary condition and is responsible
+The Proposer must keep the facility in a clean and sanitary condition and is responsible for janitorial services, telephone or internet services, and operating supplies.

 c.
 The Proposer maintains adequate staffing during operating hours to provide service to the public.
-As the first stop made by visitors to find information about the Kenai area, the Proposer must provide information on community and visitor programs, events,
+As the first stop made by visitors to find information about the Kenai area, the Proposer must provide information on community and visitor programs, events, and exhibits in a friendly and enthusiastic manner.

 d.
 The Proposer provides an agreed upon annual plan of operations for management of the Kenai Visitor and Cultural Center facility to include but not be limited to proposed staffing, hours of operations, scheduling and managing use of the facility, and rental fees with high standards commensurate to a high-visibility structure and to ensure operations run efficiently and maintain the safety, appearance, and the efficient/effective use of the facility to host community and visitor programs, events, and exhibits without favoritism or discrimination.